 - 1. Pull the main brush position lever back into the (Main Brush Up) position. - 2.
 Pull the side brush position lever back into the (Side Brush Up) position. - 3.
-Press and hold the main brush, vacuum fan, and filter shaker switch in the (Filter Shaker) position from 10 to 15 seconds. - 4.
+Press the main brush and vacuum fan switch to stop the main brush and vacuum fan. - 4.
+Press the filter shaker switch. - 5.
 Slowly drive the machine up to the dump site or dumpster. - Low dump model machines: Pull the hopper lift and side brush lever back into the (Hopper Up) position to dump the hopper.
 Pull the lever into the (Hopper Hold) position to keep the hopper in the dumped position.